-If the parent and child had a relationship of conflict, detachment, or hostility, both parent and child may suffer more after the child's departure from home.
+It’s natural for children to leave the parental home when they’ve reached a certain developmental stage, and empty nest syndrome is generally not as bad as parents may fear, as long as they have built a stable and healthy bond with their child.
+On the other hand, if the parent and child had a relationship of conflict, detachment, hostility, or resentment, both parent and child may experience emotional turmoil after the child's departure from home.
 The best outcome includes a meaningful relationship and support between all individuals.
-Positive relationships gives all parties a better chance at healthy interaction, which is necessary for young adults moving toward independence, as well as for parents who are advancing in age.
+A positive relationship gives all parties a good chance at healthy interaction, which is necessary for young adults moving toward independence, as well as for parents who are advancing in age.

 For many, coping with an empty nest is mitigated by remaining in contact with the child.
 A parent can keep in touch with their child via weekly text, email, or phone calls.
-In times of stress and loneliness, reaching out for social support can also be helpful.
+In times of stress and loneliness, reaching out for social support can also be helpful, especially from parents in a similar situation.
 In addition, diligent self-care—in the form of a healthy diet, plenty of sleep, exercise, and downtime—is recommended.

-Instead of focusing attention on the child’s departure, some people cope with the transition through hobbies, travel, friendships, and career or education goals.
+Instead of focusing on the child’s departure, some people cope with the transition through shifting their attention to hobbies, travel, friendships, and career or education goals.

 Some parents handle the adjustment more easily than others and may even wonder why their nest is considered empty when they’re both still in it.
 But for those who are struggling, a few psychological tools that can help include having self-compassion and gratitude, thinking positive, expressing their feelings (e.g., through journaling), and reaching out for support when they need it.
 Exercising, practicing mindfulness, and being kind to others are also healthy outlets during stressful times.